Type Ia supernova Hubble diagram with near-infrared and optical observations: Results

+The main goal of SNe~Ia Hubble diagram analysis is to derive the cosmological parameters, such as the mass density of the Universe.
+This requires a sample of SNe spanning from low- to high-redshifts \citep{1995ApJ...450...14G}.
+The nearby SNe Ia sample alone cannot constrain the cosmological parameters but instead can be used to derive the calibration parameters $a_X$ and $R_X$ in Eq.~\ref{eq:b_std}, the absolute SN~Ia magnitudes and to assess the precision of the SN~Ia standard candle.
+In our analysis the $a_X$ and $R_X$ parameters, and the absolute magnitude in the band $X$, $M_X$, of a fiducial SN~Ia with $\Delta M_{15}=1.1$ mag were determined by $\chi^2$-minimization of:

-where $\sigma_{m_X,\mathrm{intr},i}$ is the intrinsic SN~Ia luminosity scatter.
-In principle, $\sigma_{m_X,\mathrm{intr},i}$ includes also contribution from other sources of uncertainty such as calibration uncertainties, possible mismatch between the templates and the actual fitted LCs, etc., which could be different in different data sets.
-For this reason, the values of the terms $\sigma_{m_X,\mathrm{intr},i}$ were obtained so that the reduced $\chi^2$ is one for each data set.
+with iterative $3\sigma$ outlier rejection and where the distance modulus $\mu$ was computed with the adopted cosmological parameters.
+In Eq.~\ref{eq:chi2} we allowed for the different data sets to have different absolute magnitudes $M^i_X$.
+Here $\sigma_{\mathrm{ext}}$ account for the random host galaxy peculiar velocities with dispersion $\sigma_\mathrm{pec}=150$~km\,s$^{-1}$ and $\sigma_{m_X,\mathrm{intr}}$ accounts for possible intrinsic SN~Ia luminosity scatter, which cannot be corrected for by the model defined by Eq.~\ref{eq:b_std}.
+In principle, $\sigma_{m_X,\mathrm{intr}}$ should also include contribution from any other sources of uncertainty such as calibration uncertainties, possible mismatch between the templates and the actual fitted LCs, etc., which could be different in different data sets.
+For this reason, the values of the terms $\sigma_{m_X,\mathrm{intr}}$ were obtained so that the reduced $\chi^2$ is one for each data set.
 This approach helps to prevent samples with poorer-quality data from decreasing the accuracy of the derived parameters \citep{2010ApJ...716..712A}.
-For low-redshift samples the inferred value of $\sigma_{m_X,\mathrm{intr},i}$ is also dependent on the adopted value of the dispersion of the galaxies peculiar velocity $\sigma_\mathrm{ext}$, which is somehow uncertain.
-In general, the intrinsic color scatter $\sigma_{\mathrm{col,intr},i}$ could be different for each data set, but in our analysis we assumed that it was the same for all data sets.
+For low-redshift samples the inferred value of $\sigma_{m_X,\mathrm{intr}}$ is also dependent on the adopted value of the dispersion of the galaxies peculiar velocity $\sigma_\mathrm{ext}$, which is somehow uncertain.
+The term $\sigma_{\mathrm{lc}}$